top of page

 Neck pain affecting your driving?

-You go to reverse out of your driveway, but your neck refuses.
+Imagine this: You go to reverse out of your driveway, but your neck refuses.
 Your shoulders and chest twist instead, like your body is moving as one solid block.
 Or you’re brushing your teeth and need to rotate your whole torso just to spit.
+It feels dramatic — but it’s actually your body’s protective mode doing its job.

 What Helps Early On (Practical & Safe)

-• Small, gentle movement beats full rest
+• Small, gentle movement beats full rest.

-• Warm showers or heat packs may reduce guarding
+• Warm showers or heat packs may reduce guarding.

-• Keep active in short bursts
+• Keep active in short bursts.

-• Avoid long, locked-in postures (screens, driving)
+• Avoid long, locked-in postures (screens, driving).

-• Don’t force stretches beyond comfort
+• Don’t force stretches beyond comfort.

 If your symptoms aren’t easing or you’re unsure what’s normal after a car accident, our physios at Quest Physio Chermside can assess your neck and guide you with gentle, tailored strategies.